gzimbric/fblamobileapp2018/README.md

  - XCode: Copyright © 2019 Apple Inc. All rights reserved.
  - CocoaPods: Copyright © 2019 CocoaPods.
 CocoaPods is licensed under the MIT license.
  - Firebase: Copyright © 2019 Alphabet Inc. All rights reserved.
+ - Imaging: Copyright © 2019 Future Business Leaders of America-Phi Beta Lambda, Inc. (FBLA-PBL).
+Imaging was conformed to the FBLA-PBL Trademark & Service Mark Policy to ensure all requirements were met.